travis-ci/docs-travis-ci-com/blog/_posts/2013-07-30-new-deployment-features-and-command-line-goodness.md

 We've recently launched built-in continuous deployment support for [Heroku](/blog/2013-07-09-introducing-continuous-deployment-to-heroku/) and [Nodejitsu](/blog/2013-07-22-deploy-your-apps-to-nodejitsu/) and have heard back from the first happy users.
 We've looked at your feedback and are happy to tell you about our two new deployment features.

-##### Only deploy tagged commits

-Travis CI can now restrict deploys to commits that have also been tagged:

-    deploy:
-      on:
-        tags_only: true

 ##### Restarting Heroku applications

 Sometimes you need to restart your Heroku application after running some command.